Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 CGroup: /system.slice/drbd-reactor.service

 To ensure smooth operation with LINSTOR Gateway, you also want to configure DRBD Reactor so that it reloads itself when its configuration changes.
-Do this by running the following commands on all nodes:
+Do this by entering the following commands on all nodes:

 # cp /usr/share/doc/drbd-reactor/examples/drbd-reactor-reload.{path,service} /etc/systemd/system/